How Much Does Garage Door Repair Cost?

 Broken glass in a garage door can be a security risk.
 A glass pane can cost between $10 and $50, and installation can run from $100 to $200, including labor.

-Replacing garage door rollers can cost between $110 and $230.
+Replacing garage door rollers can cost between $90 and $200.
 Rollers allow the garage door system to roll smoothly along the track.
-It’s recommended to replace rollers every 5 to 7 years or if they’re chipped, cracked, or worn.
+It’s recommended that homeowners replace rollers every 5 to 7 years or if they’re chipped, cracked, or worn.

-A garage door is something homeowners use every day, but it’s not a part of the house you think about until something goes awry.
-Here are some common red flags that show when a garage door needs repair.
+A garage door is something homeowners use every day, but it’s not a part of the house that is often thought about until something goes awry.
+Below are some common red flags that can signal to homeowners that their garage door needs repair.

 Issues Opening and Closing

 This may be the most obvious sign that the door needs repairs, but there are various reasons that a garage door will not open or close.
 The springs or sensors could be broken, the cables may have snapped, the door may be off the track, a gear could be stripped, the remote batteries may need to be replaced, or the motor could be burned out.
-After you ensure the door isn’t blocked and nothing is in the way, it’s best to call a professional to identify and fix the issue.
+After ensuring the door isn’t blocked and nothing is in the way, it’s best for a homeowner to call a professional to identify and fix the issue.

 Slow Response Time

 When it seems like it takes forever for the garage door to open or close, something could be wrong with the opener or the springs.
 Lubricating the rollers, track, and hinges may speed up the response time.
 If not, this is a job for a professional.